 - EXPIRY RULES – you can check the expiry rules for IHG Rewards Club points in this article

 - SPEND – ‘Cash and Points’ means that you need fewer miles than you think to book an award – you can buy additional points during the booking process

 - SPEND – Airline mile redemptions are available from 10,000 points

 - SPEND – Plenty of UK High Street retailer gift cards are on offer from £5 per 4,000 points

-- SPEND – The IHG Digital Rewards catalogue has songs for under 500 points
+- SPEND – The IHG Digital Rewards catalogue has downloadable magazines, newspapers, books, games and movies from 600 points

 - SPEND – You can pay $5 per 1,000 to transfer orphan IHG Rewards Club points to a third party – this is not a bad deal compared to the cost of buying points outright

 - SPEND – You can use points.com to turn IHG points into various airline schemes, although the rate is poor

 - TOP-UP – You can also use points.com to transfer various niche airline miles into IHG Rewards Club points, although the rate is poor

 - TOP-UP – You can top-up with Virgin Flying Club miles (10,000 miles minimum, 1:1 rate)